Travel Insurance in Alberta

 Are travel insurance premiums tax-deductible?

-For most personal travelers, no. For self-employed Albertans traveling for legitimate business purposes, the medical insurance portion may be deductible as a business expense.
+For most personal travelers, no. For self-employed Albertans traveling for legitimate business purposes, the medical portion may be deductible as a business expense.
 For incorporated business owners, certain travel coverage may be paid through the corporation.
 Talk to your accountant about how to claim travel-related insurance for your specific situation.

 When should I buy travel insurance?